 - Disembark: Mallaig - 29 August 2023, 09:30

-Spend four days exploring the Small Isles with luxury motor cruiser Fleur de Lys.
+Spend four days exploring the Small Isles in Scotland with luxury motor cruiser Fleur de Lys.

 Joining Fleur de Lys in the port town of Mallaig gives the perfect gateway to venture out and explore the Small Isles.
 From wildlife watching to walking ashore, cruising the Hebrides with Fleur de Lys as your base provides the perfect opportunity for coastal exploration away from tourist crowds with wonderful wildlife watching both onshore and from the water.

 - Remote anchorages

 - Walking ashore